EVerest/EVerest/docs/doc_tutorial_new_modules.rst

 new **VARs**/**CMDs**.
 You *can not* overwrite the definition of a **VAR**/**CMD** from the parent interface in the child, nor can you remove a **VAR**/**CMD** defined in the parent.

 If one module requires another to implement a base interface, other modules derived from this one will need to match this requirement.
-The module defining the requirement will not be able to use **VARs**/**CMDs** defined in the derived interface, only the ones defined in the interface it defined its requirement. for (and the **VARs**/**CMDs** defined in the parent interfaces of this interface, of course).
+The module defining the requirement will not be able to use **VARs**/**CMDs** defined in the derived interface, only the ones defined in the interface it defined its requirement for (and the **VARs**/**CMDs** defined in the parent interfaces of this interface, of course).
 For three interface definitions A, B and C defined like this: